isaiaha09/HappyHourApp/README.md

 Before uploading a locally archived iOS build from Xcode to App Store Connect/TestFlight, increment the iOS build number.
 Xcode does not automatically increment this project for local archives.

-Update the same integer in all three places, currently `37`:
+Update the same integer in all three places:

 - `mobile/app.json`: `expo.ios.buildNumber`
 - `mobile/ios/DiningDealz/Info.plist`: `CFBundleVersion`